-On the night of April 9-10, 1973, Sayeret commandos, one disguised as a woman, conducted the assassinations of Black September leaders.
-What was remarkable about this operation was that the targets were in three separate locations and all in West Beirut, which was at the time enemy-held territory.
+On the night of April 9th-10th, 1973, a team of Sayeret commandos, with one member disguised as a woman, successfully carried out the assassinations of Black September leaders.
+This operation, known as the Spring of Youth, was notable for its precision and daring.
+The targets were in three locations, all within the enemy-held territory in West Beirut.

-In 1974, Sayeret Matkal performed one of the most famous hostage rescue missions in world’s history.
-They stormed Air France airplane in Uganda, at the Entebbe airport after it was hijacked by PFLP-EO terrorists.
-Despite they lost the commander of the Unit, Lieutenant Colonel Yonatan Netanyahu, which led the assault and three hostages, the mission was successful.
+In 1974, the Sayeret Matkal executed one of the most renowned hostage rescue missions in history.
+They stormed an Air France plane that PFLP-EO terrorists had hijacked at the Entebbe airport in Uganda.
+Despite losing their Unit commander, Lieutenant Colonel Yonatan Netanyahu, who led the assault, and three hostages, the mission was ultimately a success.

-Worth mentioning also is press reports that operatives from this unit were responsible for the assassination of Palestine Liberation Organization (PLO) deputy commander and wanted terrorist Abu Jihad in 1988.
+It is worth noting that press reports have alleged that operatives from this unit were responsible for the assassination of the Palestine Liberation Organization (PLO) deputy commander and wanted terrorist Abu Jihad in 1988.